 - A free online resource is The Church of Jesus Christ of Latter-day Saints website at familysearch.org.
 They have the largest repository of genealogical records in the world.

 - Ancestry.com is a paid subscription; however, it is free in most libraries and at Latter-day Saints Family History Centers.
 The center at 45 East Par Street in Orlando is open on Thursdays and Saturdays 9:30 – 1:30.
 There are volunteers there to help you one-on-one with your research.

 - The West Oaks Library Genealogy Center in Ocoee is a wonderful local resource and it contains the Florida State DAR collection of books.
-They offer free genealogy classes and our chapter has a research day there on the 4th Thursday of each month September – May in the afternoon, where chapter members help one another with their research.
+They offer free genealogy classes and our chapter has a research day there each month September – May, where chapter members help one another with their research.
 We also help prospective members with their research.

 - The Central Florida Genealogical Society has many meetings and Special Interest Groups to assist genealogists with their research. www.cfgs.org.

 - Our chapter Registrar can answer your questions about membership and finding and proving a patriot.